hack3rs.ca network-security

 Senior / Broad Security Months 24-48 (experience-dependent)

-$ why-it-exists: CISSP exists to validate broad security knowledge across domains including risk, architecture, operations, software, and governance.
-It is designed as a senior-level benchmark, not a beginner networking certification.
+$ why-it-exists: CISSP validates broad security knowledge across risk, architecture, operations, software, and governance.
+It's a senior-level benchmark — not a starting point for network security learners.

-$ why-you-should-use-it: Use CISSP later if you are moving into senior analyst, engineer, architect, or leadership roles and need a broad framework for communicating risk and security program design across teams.
+$ why-you-should-use-it: Consider CISSP when you're moving into senior analyst, engineer, architect, or leadership roles where cross-domain communication about risk and security program design matters.

-$ real-life-example: A senior defender proposing segmentation and logging investments needs to justify them using business risk, resilience, governance, and operational tradeoffs.
-CISSP-style breadth supports that cross-functional communication.
+$ real-life-example: A senior defender proposing segmentation and logging investments has to justify them in terms of business risk, resilience, governance, and operational tradeoffs.
+CISSP-level breadth supports that conversation with leadership.

 what-you-should-learn-from-it

-• $Broad enterprise security concepts beyond pure networking
+• $Enterprise security across domains beyond pure networking

 • $Risk management, architecture, governance, and operations